astrcrai/prospero-docs/docs/source/vnc.rst

 Here is a quick guide on how to access to the login02 via VNC

-1. Log in to Prospero-login02
+1. Log in to Prospero
 2. Run the command

 .. code-block:: console